-- (a) The term of a grant shall be specified in the award statement or other funding document. - (b) If a grantee wishes to terminate a grant in whole or in part before the end of the award period, the grantee must notify the Commission in writing.
-The Commission or its designee will make arrangements with the grantee for the early termination of the award, which may include transfer or disposal of property and return of unused funds. - (c) The Commission may terminate any grant, in whole or in part, when: - (1) the grantee and the executive director of the Commission agree to do so; - (2) indigent defense funds are no longer available; or - (3) conditions exist that make it unlikely that grant or program objectives will be accomplished. - (d) A grantee may submit a written request for an extension of the funding period.
+(a) The term of a grant shall be specified in the Statement of Grant Award or other funding document.

+(b) If a grantee wishes to terminate a grant in whole or in part before the end of the award period, the grantee must notify the Commission in writing.
+The Commission or its designee will arrange with the grantee an early termination of the award, which may include transfer or disposal of property and return of unused funds.

+(c) The Commission may terminate any grant, in whole or in part, when:

+- the grantee and the executive director of the Commission agree to do so; - the grantee fails to comply with any term, condition, statute, rule, regulation, or guideline;

+- (3) indigent defense funds are no longer available; - (4) operational conditions exist that make it unlikely that grant or program objectives will be accomplished; or - (5) The grantee has acted in bad faith.

+(d) A grantee may submit a written request for an extension of the funding period.
 The Commission must receive requests for funding extensions at least 30 days prior to the end of the funding period.
 The executive director of the Commission may approve extensions of the funding period for up to six months.
 Requests to extend the funding period beyond six months of the original term must be approved by the Commission.

-Sec.
-173.309.
+RULE § 173.309.
 VIOLATIONS OF LAWS.

-If the grantee has a reasonable belief that a criminal violation may have occurred in connection with Fair Defense Account funds, including the misappropriation of funds, fraud, theft, embezzlement, forgery, or any other serious irregularities indicating noncompliance with the requirements of a grant or other funds, the grantee must immediately notify the Commission in writing of the suspected violation or irregularity.
+If the grantee has a reasonable belief that a criminal violation may have occurred in connection with Fair Defense Account funds. including the misappropriation of funds, fraud. theft. embezzlement, forgery, or any other serious irregularities indicating noncompliance with the requirements of a grant, the grantee must immediately notify the Commission in writing of the suspected violation or irregularity.
 The grantee may also notify the local prosecutor's office of any possible criminal violations.

-Grantees whose programs or personnel become involved in any litigation arising from the grant or award of other funds, whether civil or criminal, must immediately notify the Commission and forward a copy of any demand notices, lawsuits, or indictments to the Commission.
+Grantees whose programs or personnel become involved in any litigation arising from the grant, whether civil or criminal, must immediately notify the Commission and forward a copy of any demand notices, lawsuits, or indictments to the Commission.

-Sec.
-173.310.
-PROGRESS REPORTS FOR DISCRETIONARY GRANTS AND OTHER FUNDS.
+RULE § 173.310.
+PROGRESS REPORTS FOR IMPROVEMENT GRANTS.